DeeNewcum/termdetect/README.md

 ## Current status

-The software is alpha quality, and not ready for wide use.
+The software is pre-beta quality.
+It's usable, but has some kinks that would be good to sort out.

-The main features of the code are minimally working, but a few more features need to be complete before release, and the code needs to be packaged to make it easier to install.
+A few minor features need to be completed before its initial release, and the code needs to be packaged to make it easier to install.

 See [here](https://github.com/DeeNewcum/termdetect/graphs/code-frequency) and [here](https://github.com/DeeNewcum/termdetect/branches) to see the recent activity level.